 During the 1920s, camping expanded dramatically, just as Guiding expanded dramatically.
 Comparatively cheap rail fares meant that many Companies in urban areas could now afford to travel to sites in the country, though there were still regular appeals for financial assistance published in the "Headquarters Gazette" from those units whose members could not afford even a modest camp fee due to the economic situation in the era, particularly in working class industrial areas where unemployment was high due to the depression, and the General Strike loomed.
 At the same time, camping within Guiding became more organised - the District Commissioner's permission was now needed for a unit to go camping, and a system of County Camp Advisers was created, who were able both to organise "training weeks" for Guiders who wished to take their Companies away to camp, and also to assess potential campsites for their suitability (or lack thereof) - there was a list of areas of the country where camping was totally banned.
 A qualification for camping was created, with all Guiders who wished to take their unit away now having to be assessed, and most camps faced the prospect of a formal inspection visit by the local Camp Adviser at some point during the week, her uniform hat and suit bedecked with green cords!
 Nevertheless it did improve the general standard of camping, as some very unsuitable camps were closed down . . .Water for swimming (or 'bathing' as it was more commonly termed at the time) now had to be assessed too, and a qualified lifesaver and several 'pickets' used to ensure safety.

 Another reason for the expansion of camping was that more equipment became available and affordable, especially army surplus in those post-WW1 days - stacking 'dixie' and 'billy' pots, bell tents, groundsheets and trek carts became commonplace as they were being sold off cheaply, and many units were now able to consider obtaining their own camping kit at this time, rather than always having to rely on hired kit with the uncertainty over quality and condition that entailed, especially in summer when the hire companies were at their busiest and could not always be relied on to have checked kit properly between hires, or to have resisted the temptation to make that barely-waterproof tent do one more season!
 It was also more socially acceptable for girls to camp, too, indeed camping was being taken up by many other youth groups, cycle clubs, hikers and hillwalkers, as an affordable way to see the country at a time before Youth Hostels became widespread.
-With this came the first real advances in creating lightweight camping kit, with the gradual adoption of such things as the ridge tent instead of the bell, the scandinavian frame rucksack rather than the awkward-to-carry round drawstring-tied kitbag which had to be balanced on one shoulder, the rubber wellington boot providing the first truly waterproof footwear where previously non-waterproof leather boots or shoes had had to serve, and the increasing availability of waterproof 'mackintosh' coats and capes, and enamel crockery rather than metal, so much easier to use without burning the fingers and at much less risk of tainting the food.
+With this came the first real advances in creating lightweight camping kit, with the gradual adoption of such things as the ridge tent instead of the bell, the scandinavian frame rucksack rather than the awkward-to-carry round drawstring-tied kitbag which had to be balanced on one shoulder, the rubber wellington boot providing the first truly waterproof footwear where previously leather boots or shoes had had to serve, those who could afford them, and the increasing availability of waterproof 'mackintosh' coats and capes, and enamel crockery rather than metal, so much easier to use without burning the fingers and at much less risk of tainting the food.
 Camp attire, too, became much more relaxed as society's clothing rules relaxed, hemlines rose to mid-calf, and it became acceptable to have bare legs on the campsite (although wool stockings would automatically be put on before going into the village) - open-necked 'camp dresses' and ties worn as headscarves became the norm, often teamed with canvas or rope shoes.
 Cooking was still always done 'Company' style, with each Patrol taking turns at spending the day as 'cooks', preparing all the meals for that day, but small stoves such as the 'primus' became available, bringing the chance to heat small amounts of water or food quickly without the need to keep the fire going all day.

 The 'World Camp' which was held alongside the World Conference at Foxlease in 1924 also helped to cement the place of camping in Guiding, both in the UK and around the world.
 The contingents from various countries picked up lots of ideas and techniques from each other, and as the first large-scale Guide camp in the UK, it set the path for all future large-scale and international Guide camps which have been held here since.